 E.1.1 FILE NAMING CONVENTION

-An MCC shall send a SIT message by writing a file on the FTP server of the receiving MCC.
-Each file shall contain exactly one SIT message.
+A ground segment facility shall send a message by writing a file on the FTP server of the receiving facility.
+Each file shall contain exactly one message.

 The FTP file name format shall be "?SRCE\?DEST\?CUR#.TXT", where: